AJTortola/COMP-3220-Project-Windsor-Open-Data-Portal/README.md

 # UML Use Cases
 UML Designs for some of the Use Cases.
 # Test Cases
-The Test Cases for a Use Cases.
+The Test Cases for Use Cases.